 Big Data Optimization and Visibility with Pluribus Netvisor®

 The business value hidden in the large quantity of data that organizations produce daily and accumulate over time is becoming more and more evident.
-As a consequence, Big Data processing using infrastructure such as Apache Hadoop is becoming a mainstream activity in the typical enterprise data center.
-In most cases, the execution time of a Hadoop job is directly related to the business outcome, and Big Data processing is expected to happen in real-time or quasi real-time.
+As a consequence, Big Data visibility processing using infrastructure such as Apache Hadoop is becoming a mainstream activity in the typical enterprise data center.
+In most cases, the execution time of a Hadoop job is directly related to the business outcome, and Big Data processing is expected to happen in real-time or quasi-real-time.

 To support the need to exchange, monitor and control huge flows of data, Pluribus has developed the Netvisor® OS (operating system) to run on bare metal switches.
 Without the need for an external controller, the Pluribus switches running by Netvisor federate into a fabric, offering unprecedented insight, agility and security.
 Pluribus Netvisor switches enhance the deployment of Apache Hadoop above and beyond traditional network operating systems.